 People were dying of hunger and disease and there were daily transports taking the weak, beggars and prostitutes out of the Ghetto, leaving the strongest there.
 This was the “age of innocence.” he said “we didn’t know where they were going.”

 The ghetto tightened and the selections were now made at night.
 Any hope of a refuge was quickly fading.
 Henry then left the Verpflegungsmant [food supply office] for a place offering more protection.
 He worked the night shift at an ammunition factory.
-SS men guarded the kitchen where his mother was employed, both cooking and caring for Henry’s younger sister who was then ten years old.
+SS men guarded the kitchen where his mother was employed, both cooking and caring for Henry’s younger sister, Hannah, who was then ten years old.

 One night, Henry saw a glow over the ghetto and at dawn, there were bodies strewn all over.

 The Ukrainians were pointing guns at them and many people were being singled out.
 He ran to his Grandmother’s place and found her body along with his aunt’s.